 I'm a national fellow at New America, an associate professor at Emerson College, and a longtime contributing writer with The New York Times Magazine, where I've authored covers and features about identity, LGBT issues, mental health, relationships, animals, and sports.
 I contribute regularly to The New York Times Book Review and have written for Rolling Stone, Details, Slate, and Out, among others.

 I'm at work on a new book (titled We Don't Know You Anymore) about transformation and identity change.
 What does it mean to become a "new person"?
 What's the relationship between personal change and social transformation?
 And who do we believe is changeable, or, conversely, has forfeited the right to redemption or reinvention?
-I tackle those questions as I write about people undergoing—mostly through concerted effort, but sometimes unexpectedly and seemingly without intention—meaningful shifts to a core identity or belief system.
+I tackle those questions as I write about people undergoing—sometimes through concerted effort, but often unexpectedly and seemingly without intention—meaningful shifts to a core identity or belief system.

 Benoit writes with an impressive mix of transparency and compassion...
 He sees deep into the sadness of desperate people, and equally deep into the systems that redeem such sadness.